Daniel203/path-finding-visualizer/README.md

 Maze generation algorithms:
 - [x] Binary tree
+- [x] DFS

 ### TODO
-- [ ] Implement more algorithms
+- [ ] Implement more algorithms for path finding
-- [ ] Implement algorithms for maze generation
+- [ ] Implement more algorithms for maze generation
 - [ ] Implement an animation speed selector
 - [ ] Fix some bugs in the UI